Guilherme Xavier de Sousa: Biography

 He was a deputy to the Provincial Legislative Assembly of Santa Catarina in the 15th legislature (1864 — 1865), as a summoned alternate and in the 17th legislature (1868 — 1869).
 He was governor of Rio Grande do Sul from July 14 to August 1, 1868.

 He was married to Clara Angélica Xavier Fagundes, and they had no children.
-He was lord of João da Cruz e Sousa, who was freed when he was only four years old and treated João as the couple's foster son and soon became the precursor poet of Symbolism in Brazil.
+He was the lord of João da Cruz, who was freed when he was only four years old and treated João as the couple's foster son and soon became the precursor poet of Symbolism in Brazil.
 Guilherme was also an abolitionist at a time when the struggle to end slavery hadn't yet been abolished in Brazil.

-Guilherme Xavier returned from Paraguay on May 18, 1869, already ill, and died on December 21, 1870 in the city of Desterro at the age of 52.
+Guilherme Xavier returned from Paraguay on May 18, 1869, already ill, and died on December 21, 1870, in the city of Desterro at the age of 52.

 In his honor, the 10th Mountain Light Infantry Battalion, in Juiz de Fora, Minas Gerais was named as Battalion Marechal Guilherme Xavier de Sousa.
 There is a street in Florianópolis bearing his name known as Rua Marechal Guilherme.